-- 1. Your project must include in-text and concluding citations (See Appendix B).
+- 1. Your project must include in-text and concluding citations.
 If these elements are missing, I will not grade your project, and you will receive a zero. - 2.
-As this is a comprehensive assessment, your total project must reference at least 10 different sources from our class materials (readings, debates, videos, activities, discussions, etc.), not more than five of which can be related directly to a debate (summaries, debate handouts, debate presentations, etc.); you need to include material from at least five class sources that are not connected to a debate.
+Your final project must be 100% your work.
+Although I would never want to discourage you from discussing your ideas with others, you must write your final project on your own.
+Failure to do so will be considered a violation of the academic honesty code. - 3.
+As this is a comprehensive assessment, your total project must reference at least 10 different sources from our class materials, not more than five of which can be related directly to a debate (summaries, debate handouts, debate presentations, etc.); you need to include material from at least five class sources that are not connected to a debate.
 Materials related to a single debate will only count as one of your 10 sources.
 That is, if you cite both sides of a single debate, or one side and the summary of a single debate, that will only count once.
-Your total score on the project will be reduced by 10% (7.5 points) if you fail to meet this requirement.
-That is, if you earn a 70/75 on the project, but fail to meet this requirement, you will receive a 62.5/75.
+Your total score on the project will be reduced by 10% (6 points) if you fail to meet this requirement.
+That is, if you earn a 56/60 on the project, but fail to meet this requirement, you will receive a 50/60.